-Part H is for Hawk, part The Secret Life of Cows, THE GOSPEL OF EELS is a personal reflection on the human condition, a meditation on the relationship between a father and son in their shared passion for eel fishing, and the elusive eel itself
+Part H is for Hawk, part The Secret Life of Cows, THE GOSPEL OF EELS is a reflection on the human condition; a meditation on the relationship between a father and son in their shared passion for eel fishing, and the elusive fish itself.

-'I don't remember us ever talking about anything else other than eels and what the best way is to fish them down by the river.
-I don't remember us talking at all actually.
-It may be because we didn't.'
-Thus begins Patrik Svensson’s THE GOSPEL OF EELS, a book about eel fishing, about his relationship with his father, as well as a fascinating exposé into the cultural, mythological and scientific life of eels, the world’s most mysterious fish.
+Thus begins Patrik Svensson’s THE GOSPEL OF EELS, a book about fishing for eels, about his relationship with his father, as well as a fascinating account of the cultural, mythological and scientific life of eels, the world’s most mysterious fish.